Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

 \subsection{Overall Framework}

-Our modeling framework is designed to estimate and evaluate time-varying ICU bed occupancy under realistic, non-stationary conditions using an $M_t/G_t/\infty$ queueing model.
-The framework integrates empirical estimation of both the arrival process and the LOS distribution, and supports downstream scenario-based capacity planning.
-The key components of the framework include: (i) arrival rate estimation, (ii) LOS distribution modeling, and (iii) convolution-based estimation of expected occupancy under the infinite-server queueing model.
-Each component is implemented in a site-specific manner to accommodate operational heterogeneity across different ICU locations.
+Our framework estimates and evaluates time-varying ICU occupancy under non-stationary conditions using an $M_t/G_t/\infty$ model.
+It integrates empirical estimation of the arrival process and LOS distribution and supports scenario-based capacity planning.
+The main components are: (i) arrival rate estimation, (ii) LOS distribution modeling, and (iii) estimation of expected occupancy under the infinite-server queueing model.
+Each component is implemented in a site-specific manner to reflect operational heterogeneity across ICUs.
+Table~\ref{tab:notation} summarizes the key indices, variables, and planning parameters.

+Because NICU discharge decisions may be influenced by congestion, we tested whether LOS was associated with contemporaneous occupancy levels.
+Cox models at pooled and site-specific levels showed no significant link between occupancy levels and time to discharge.
+We therefore treat LOS as independent of occupancy levels.
+In settings where such effects exist, LOS would need to be modeled as state-dependent, requiring extension of the $M_t/G_t/\infty$ framework to allow LOS to depend on the occupancy level.